 These parties last 25 minutes.
 Both philanthropy days were my favorite days of the whole week.
 It was clear who truly got involved with their charity and that was important to me.
 I talked to one or two girls at each house and then they played a slideshow explaining their charity.
 Again, be sure to keep track of what you liked and didn't like and be prepared to be cut from some of your top houses.
 Remember that you only have to end up with one at the end of the week!

 After these two days, you go from 12 houses to 8 houses.
 You will use the same process as before as you rank your bottom four (if you have more than 8).

 These parties last 40 minutes.
 This is for the houses to show YOU what types of girls they have.
 Be prepared to laugh!
 The skit will last about 15-20 minutes and the rest of the time will be spent talking to more members.
 It was nice to be able to relax and actually get to know people in each sorority.

 After this round your options will narrow again, this time from 8 to 3 houses.

 These parties will last 50 minutes.
 There will be no more door songs.
-This day is extremely serious and emotional for a lot of girls.
-It's a calm quiet environment and you will leave knowing which house is truly your home.
+It's usually more on the serious side and the active members will tell you about their personal experiences with their sorority.
+A lot of girls do cry during this round, but don't feel like you have to!
+It's a calm quiet environment and (hopefully) you'll end the day knowing which house you want as your home.

 After your last house, you will rank your three houses in order of preference.

 We met our Rho Chi groups inside the football stadium (ROLL TIDE).
 Bids were passed out and we sat on them.
 At 10:20ish, bids were ripped open and I found out I was a new member of Kappa Alpha Theta!
-We ran from the stadium to our houses and were greeted by our temporary bigs.
+We ran (aka wear tennis shoes + sports bra) from the stadium to our houses and were greeted by our temporary bigs.
 The week was an absolute blast and I have made so many life long friends because of it!